Leviathanium/NextUI-Theme-Manager/documents/COMPONENTS.md

 1. **manifest.json** - Component metadata and mappings
 2. **preview.png** - Component preview image
 3. **Files specific to the component type** (wallpapers, icons, fonts, etc.)

+Individual components are structured **identically** to the way they are stored in `.theme` packs.
+The only difference is that each component has **it's own `manifest.json` and `preview.png`** so that it can be installed and applied as its own package.

 ## Detailed Component Structures